 CONSOLIDATED FINANCIAL STATEMENT

-The consolidated financial statement of the Company and its subsidiaries for FY 2018-19are prepared in compliance with the applicable provisions of the Act and asstipulated under Regulation 33 of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 [SEBI Listing Regulations] as well as in accordance with theIndian Accounting Standards notified under the Companies (Indian Accounting Standards)Rules 2015.
-The audited consolidated financial statement (condensed) together with theAuditor's Report thereon form part of this Annual Report.
-Pursuant to Section 129(3) ofthe Act a statement containing the salient features of the Financial Statement of thesubsidiary companies is attached to the Financial Statement in Form AOC-1.
-Pursuant to theprovisions of Section 136 of the Act the Company will make available the said financialstatement of the subsidiary companies upon a request by any member of the Company or its subsidiarycompanies.
-The members can send an e-mail to inv firstname.lastname@example.org upto the date of theAGM and the financial statements of the Company and the subsidiarycompanies will also be kept open for inspection by any member at the Registered Office ofthe Company and would be available on the Company's website URL:https://www.tatamotors.com/investors/annual-reports/.
+The consolidated financial statements of the Company and its subsidiaries for FY2020-21 are prepared in compliance with the applicable provisions of the Act and asstipulated under Regulation 33 of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 [SEBI Listing Regulations] as well as in accordance withthe Indian Accounting Standards notified under the Companies (Indian Accounting Standards)Rules 2015.
+The audited consolidated financial statement together with the IndependentAuditor's Report thereon form part of this Annual Report.
+Pursuant to Section 129(3) ofthe Act salient features of the financial statements of the Company's subsidiariesassociates and joint ventures is attached to the financial statements in Form no. AOC-1which is also available on the Company's website.
+Pursuant to the provisions of Section136 of the Act the Company will make available the said financial statements of thesubsidiary companies upon a request by any member of the Company or its subsidiarycompanies.
+The members can send an e-mail to inv firstname.lastname@example.org upto the date of theAGM and the financial statements of the Company Consolidated financial statements alongwith other relevant documents and the financial statements of the subsidiary companieswould also be available on the Company's website URL:https://www.tatamotors.com/investors/annual-reports/

 SUBSIDIARY JOINT ARRANGEMENTS AND ASSOCIATE COMPANIES